Pix4D/cogito/CONTRIBUTING.md

 ## Optional

-* [gopass] to securely store secrets for end-to-end tests.
+* [gopass] to securely store secrets for integration tests.
 * [gotestsum], for more human-friendly test output.
 If found in `$PATH`, it will be used in place of `go test`.

 # Using Task (replacement of make)